 3. Create Incentives

 Sometimes people need a little extra motivation.
 To light a fire in your team’s hearts, create incentives for them to reach.
 A bit of friendly competition never hurt either!
-For instance, if an employee is the first person to meet a certain goal for the week, award them an extra day off, low-cost rewards such as gift cards, or even a cash bonus on their paycheck.
+For instance, if an employee is the first person to meet a certain goal for the week, award them an extra day off, low-cost rewards such as gift cards, a cash bonus on their paycheck, or even exclusive product samplings from The Work Perk.

 4. Offer Praise